Genova–Casella railway

-The Genova–Casella railway is a narrow gauge (1000 mm) railway in Liguria (Italy) which connect the city of Genoa to Casella, a village in the mountains behind the city.
+The Genova–Casella railway is a narrow gauge (1000 mm) railway in Liguria (Italy) that connects the city of Genoa to Casella, a village in the mountains inland from the city.

-It operates nine trains per day and it is used both for commuting and tourist purposes; it crosses three valleys and it was opened in 1929.
+It operates nine trains per day and it is used for both commuting and tourist purposes; it crosses three valleys and it was opened in 1929.

 While it is owned by Liguria Region, it has been operated since 2010 by AMT Genova.

 History

 The origins: the Ligurian Electric Railways

-At the end of the nineteenth century it was hypothesized a direct railway link between Genoa and Emilia Romagna, alternative to the Turin–Genoa railway.
+At the end of the nineteenth century, a direct railway link between Genoa and Emilia Romagna was proposed, as an alternative to the Turin–Genoa railway.
 The railway had to start from the Port of Genoa and cross the Ligurian Apennines and then reach the Piacenza railway station and Borgotaro.
 However, it was designed as a fast line for long distances, with traffic mainly dedicated to goods.

 In this scenario, SAFEL (Società Anonima Ferrovie Elettrici Liguri) studied the construction of a passenger line for local use, complementary to Genoa-Piacenza, whose purpose was to connect the city center to all the small municipalities and holiday resorts of the Ligurian hinterland, otherwise not served by any rapid transport system.
 The first section of this extended network was made up of the Genoa-Casella.

 The original project later envisaged a "T" development: a transversal branch towards Busalla and one towards Torriglia, the latter with the prospect of a second phase of expansion towards the Piacenza area.

-Subsequently, SAFEL studied several hypotheses for further branches, structured in part as extra-urban tramways: from Torriglia towards Bobbio with branch to La Spezia via Sestri Levante (eastern network).
+Subsequently, SAFEL studied several proposals for further branches, structured in part as extra-urban tramways: from Torriglia towards Bobbio with a branch to La Spezia via Sestri Levante (eastern network).
 In a wide-ranging perspective, the Ligurian Electric Railways should have connected with the other existing lines such as the Turin-Genoa or the Alessandria–Piacenza railway.
-Alongside these there was also a hypothesis of a western network of the FEL composed of lines not interconnected with each other: it was the Savona - Sassello - Ovada, the Finale Ligure - Calizzano - Cengio and the Imperia - Pieve di Teco - Ormea with branch to Albenga.
+Alongside these there was also a proposal for a western network of the FEL composed of lines not interconnected with each other: it was the Savona - Sassello - Ovada, the Finale Ligure - Calizzano - Cengio and the Imperia - Pieve di Teco - Ormea with a branch to Albenga.